raphael-da-silva/raphael-da-silva.github.io/_posts/2021-06-17-advanced-php-interfaces-part2.md

 ---
 layout: post
-title: "Recursos Ninja: Interfaces nativas do PHP, parte 2"
+title: "Recursos do PHP: as interfaces nativas, parte 2"
 ---

 Continuação do post anterior sobre interfaces nativas do PHP.